 And in practice, momentum defines the amount of damage the arrow would cause.
 It is the amount of energy retained after the arrow tip touches the target so it directly affects the penetration.

 Momentum is mostly affected by the weight of the projectile.

 So you should aim to maximize the momentum of your shots when hunting, but not at the cost of greatly reduced speed.
 Because reduced speed means the projectile would drop at an increased rate which is likely to affect accuracy.
 Spend some time experimenting and find the sweet spot for yourself!

 By the way, some authors include the longer power stroke (or draw length) of bows as a contributing factor to a higher momentum, but that statement falls under the pseudo-science category.
-The power stroke length, together with the draw weight, is what determines the initial velocity of the projectile.
+The power stroke length, together with the draw weight (and arrow weight, of course), is what determines the initial velocity of the projectile.
 If you are into this sort of technical details, you can read more about the role of the power stroke on GameAndFishMag.com.

 Yes, bows typically have longer draw length (power stroke), but crossbows utilize much higher poundage.
 These are trade-offs that ultimately lead to similar end results.

 Phew, that got complicated!
 Here's the TLDR version:

 Power-wise, compound bows have a slight edge for hunting, but only if you are strong enough to draw 60-70 lbs and use heavy arrows!